Locations:

 What do monocytes do?

-Monocytes are your cell’s firefighters.
-Their lifecycle begins in the bone marrow (soft tissue inside of your bones) where they grow and train to protect your body.
-Once they mature, they enter your bloodstream and tissues to defend your body against foreign invaders, like germs.
+Monocytes are like your cell’s firefighters.
+Their life cycle begins in your bone marrow (soft spongy tissue inside of your bones), where they grow and train to protect your body.
+Once they mature, monocytes enter your bloodstream and tissues to defend your body against invaders, like germs.

 Germs are similar to fires when they enter your body.
 Once germs are inside your tissues, monocytes hear an alarm, calling them into action to fight the fire.
-These cellular firefighters differentiate into two types of cells:
+In order to fight, your monocytes differentiate into two types of cells:

-• Dendritic cells: Ask other cells in your immune system for backup to fight germs.
+• Dendritic cells.
+Ask other white blood cells for backup to fight germs

 What do dendritic cells do?